Last Update: October 14, 2014

 When I decided to launch a startup in the athlete representation industry, the main challenge I faced was competing against established agencies with prominent client lists.

-As a startup agency with a fledgling roster, I was required to play to my strengths and sell personalized attention — coupled with expertise and experience.
+Solution: As a startup agency with a fledgling roster, I was required to play to my strengths and sell personalized attention — coupled with expertise and experience.
 I extolled my educational background and real-life legal experience to reassure potential clients about my ability to do the job.

 3. Starting big and driving demand.

 I was challenged to bring in enough business to support the size of the operation I started.
 I didn’t grow into a 20,000 sq. ft. facility — I started in it.
 We set the bar high from the beginning.
 If you want to be on top of your profession, I thought, start big and do what you can to fill up production.

 Solution: We overcame our challenge with two key initiatives: First, we found the proper employees with the right experience and attitude, and next we filled a void in the market by giving customers a one-stop shop for embroidery, screen printing and digital printing.
 No one had all three elements under one roof.
 Our value proposition solved a problem for our customers — they no longer had to make multiple phone calls and deal with multiple vendors.

 As the leader of my organization, I see it as my primary responsibility to ensure that my team understands who we are, where we are going and how we are going to get there.
 It must be clear that the journey we are taking together is one they want to take and will enjoy being invested in.

 Solution: I have made a point to invest in the little things that make a small team feel special – ensuring our team has gear to wear that they are proud of, recognizing the team as a whole and individually at team outings or dinners and making it a point to keep the workplace fun and competitive.
 All of these things, when combined with the right team members, will provide a strong foundation that ensures a team is connected and committed.